Tujia people: Special features

 Today, traditional Tujia customs can only be found in the most remote areas.
 The Tujia are renowned for their singing and song composing abilities and for their tradition of the Baishou dance (摆手舞), a 500-year-old collective dance which uses 70 ritual gestures to represent war, farming, hunting, courtship and other aspects of traditional life.
 They are also famous for their richly patterned brocade, known as xilankapu, a product that in earlier days regularly figured in their tribute payments to the Chinese court.
 For their spring festival they prepare handmade glutinous rice cakes called ciba cake.
 They gather round the fire to sing folk songs and eat grilled ciba.

-Regarding religion, most of the Tujia worship a white tiger totem, although some Tujia in western Hunan worship a turtle totem.
+The hand-waving sacrifice (摆手祭) is a large-scale sacrificial ceremony passed down from ancient times by the Tujia ethnic group, integrating religion, sacrifice, dance, drama, and other cultural forms.
+It is also the Tujia ethnic group's most sacred traditional festival.